uma-pi1/pi1-docker/README.md

 #### Starting the Docker Engine

-On Windows you always need to start Docker first manually.
-Open Docker Desktop and click the little Docker icon in the bottom left corner to start the engine.
+On Windows you always need to start Docker before usage.
+Open Docker Desktop and click the Docker icon in the bottom left corner to start the engine.
+You can also configure Docker to start at system startup automatically.

 ### Docker Installation - Mac